Compare The Best Private Health Insurance Policies For Mental Health

 Does Medicare cover mental health treatments?

-Medicare can cover part or all of the cost of treatment for many mental health conditions via public hospitals, recovery centres, specialist services and even pharmaceutical subsidies.
+Medicare covers some or all of the cost of treatment for many mental health conditions via public hospitals, recovery centres, specialist services, psychiatrists and even pharmaceutical subsidies.

 Do I have to serve any waiting periods to access mental health cover?